mazzalab-ieo/recallme/README.md

 ![](https://img.shields.io/static/v1?label=Container&message=Docker&color=lightgrey)

-RecallME is a condarized python tool for VCF files comparison and variant calling pipelines benchmarking and optimization.
+RecallME is a containerized python tool for VCF file comparison and variant calling pipelines benchmarking and optimization.

+### Quick start
+To run RecallME you need to activate the conda environment and to install singularity (> v.3) and ANNOVAR (it requires a license free of charge for non-commercial purposes).
+For more information about ANNOVAR, please visit the <a href="https://annovar.openbioinformatics.org/en/latest/" target="_blank"> official website</a>

-## Installation and setup
+### Installation and setup
-Once the repository has been pulled, user has to install the conda environment from the yml file by typing the following command
+Once the repository has been cloned, the user has to create the conda environment by typing the following command:
 ```
-conda env create -f RecallME_0.1.yml --prefix {path/to/env}
+conda env create --file env.txt --name {name_env}
 ```
-To run RecallME you need to activate the conda environment and to install singularity and ANNOVAR (it requires a license which is free for non-commercial use).
-For more information about ANNOVAR, please visit https://annovar.openbioinformatics.org/en/latest/

-## Basic commands
+### Basic commands
 To run a comparison, type:
 ```
 python RecallME.py -q $QUERY_VCF \